lintrace/tmlparser/README.md

    -s SID         specify filter by SID for the input log file -e IP          specify filter to EXCLUDE IP from the input log file
-                  to example: -e 10.0.0. will exclude all IP in range 10.0.0.xxx Useful to exclude local connections to server
+                  to example: -e 10.0.0. will exclude all IP in range 10.0.0.xxx is useful to exclude local connections to server -d             delimiter of the fields in output file ('#' by default)

    -v             verbose mode (give more information about each stage)